Ted Sablay

 • One section that won't lock (riff, turnaround, intro, bridge)

-• An arranging question (“what part should I play here?”)
+• An arranging question: "what part should I play here?"

 What happens

-• We isolate the bottleneck quickly (timing, fingering, harmonic choice, phrasing)
+• Isolate the bottleneck quickly

 Output: a single fix + how to practice it.